Cannes glitterati step up for AIDS charity gala

 With celebrities like Leonardo DiCaprio, Kylie Minogue, Dita Von Teese, Adrien Brody, Paris Hilton and even Catherine Deneuve in attendance, the event was the place to be as the prestigious film festival began to wind down, with top prizes to be awarded on May 25.

-AmfAR has raised some $120 million in the 20 years it has thrown the gala during the Cannes film festival.
+AmfAR has raised some $120 million (71.17 million pounds) in the 20 years it has thrown the gala during the Cannes film festival.
 The go-to event relies on celebrity power and high-profile donations, and the 900-person guest list on Thursday included models, actors and the who‘s-who of the film world.

 Champagne, a Pablo Picasso sketch, a motorcycle and a trip on a yacht were auctioned at the high-profile event, as DiCaprio puffed on an electronic cigarette, surrounded by two bodyguards, and Lana Del Rey and Robin Thicke performed to the crowd.

-Raising the most money, at 11 million euros ($15 million), was the auction of a gilded skeleton of a woolly mammoth in a steel and glass box, by artist Damien Hirst.
+Raising the most money, at 11 million euros (8.89 million pounds), was the auction of a gilded skeleton of a woolly mammoth in a steel and glass box, by artist Damien Hirst.

 The winning bidder, Ukrainian businessman Leonard Blavatnik told Reuters he was not sure where he would put the massive beast.